DerputeR/charcoal/README.md

 2. Download and install [Ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages)
 3. Download and install [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)
     - Ensure that the "Desktop development with C++" workload is selected with your installation.
-4. Open a Visual Studio Developer terminal instance in the root directory of the project (here, using the VS Developer Powershell profile added to Windows Terminal) and run the following:
+4. Open a Visual Studio Developer terminal instance in the root directory of the project (here, using the VS Developer PowerShell profile added to Windows Terminal) and run the following:

     ```powershell
     mkdir build &&